skytable/skytable/CONTRIBUTING.md

 ### Branches

 The `next` branch is the _kind of_ stable branch which contains the latest changes.
 However, for most purposes, you should always download sources from the tags.

-Usually, when a feature is worked on, the work will be done on a separate branch, and then it will be merged into next.
+Pushes are made directly
+to next if they don't change things significantly; for example, changes in documentation comments and general optimizations.
+If however the changes are huge, then they must be created on a separate branch, a pull request opened, the CI suite run and finally merged into next.

 ## Steps